CyphrRiot/garp/README.md

 Notes

-- The proximity window is currently fixed at 100 characters.
+- The proximity window defaults to 5000 characters but can be overridden with --distance N.
 - Exclusions apply across the search (not per‑file).

 ## Building